The Ending HIV Big Gay Out

 Who organises the Big Gay Out?

-Since the very early 2000s, the Big Gay Out has been funded and delivered by the New Zealand AIDS Foundation (NZAF), who also run Ending HIV.
-We aim to keep the event free and accessible every year, but this gets more and more challenging with expenses increasing while our funding doesn't.
+NZAF are not funded to organise this event, but our aim is to keep the event free and accessible every year for everyone.
+The event is funded through meaningful partnerships with organisations and funding from granting bodies, but this gets more and more challenging each year as expenses continue to rise.
 Please help us to keep it free by dropping a donation in one of the donation buckets dotted around the park.

 How do I get home?